aryn-ai/sycamore/docs/source/sycamore/tutorials/etl_for_opensearch.md

     )
 ```

-Congrats - you have now processed and loaded your dataset from S3 into your Sycamore stack!
+Congrats - you have now processed and loaded your PDFs from S3 into an OpenSearch hybrid search index!